Neural Common Neighbor with Completion for Link Prediction: Neural Common Neighbor with Completion

-We call the above intervention trick Common Neighbor Completion (CNC).
-In fact, it can be combined with any link prediction method.
-After CNC, we apply NCN again to the ``completed'' graph where soft common neighbor weight $P_{uij}$ is used, leading to the final model which we call\textbf{ Neural Common Neighbor with Completion (NCNC)}:
+Following CNC, we apply the NCN model again on the graph that has been completed using the soft common neighbor weights $P_{uij}$.
+This final model is named \textbf{Neural Common Neighbor with Completion} (NCNC) and is defined as: \begin{small}

-Furthermore, this strategy can be extended to a iterative algorithm.
-Starting from the original graph $A^{(0)}=A$, we \textit{iteratively} complete the graph to get the $A^{(k)}$ from $A^{(k-1)}$ until the final iteration $K$.
-We call this model NCNC with maximum number of iterations $K$ (NCNC-$K$).
-For the first iteration $k=0$, NCNC-$0$ is the same as NCN.
-At iteration $k>0$, NCNC-$k$ of the target link $(i,j)$, denoted by $\text{NCNC}(i,j,A^{(k)},X)$, has the following form